gian-hancock/gian-hancock.github.io/content/posts/aoc-beacon-exclusion-zone/index.md

 > TODO: I haven't done this section yet.

-> In this case `get_intersection_points` and `is_aligned_intersection` is left as an excercise to the reader.
+> In this case `get_intersection_points` and `is_aligned_intersection` is left as an exercise to the reader.

 ## 7. Closing Thoughts
-At the time of writing I've only completed AoC 2022 days 1 through 15, but this is definitely my favourite problem so far.
+At the time of writing, I've only completed AoC 2022 days 1 through 15, but this is definitely my favourite problem so far.
 I had a ton of fun exploring the different approaches and measuring their performance.
 I think the size of the search area combined with the use of Manhattan distance[^manhattan-distance][^chebyshev_distance] makes the problem shine.
 The most basic approach—brute force—is only just too slow[^brute-force], but any optimisation at all allows us to solve the problem in reasonable time, opening the door to many different approaches.

 ### 7.1.
 Final Visualisations